pkcinna01/drupal8-ssmtp/README.md

-# xmonit/drupal8-apache
+# xmonit/arm32v7-drupal8-apache

-This is a flexible way to allow drupal to send emails, run behind load balancer or nginx reverse proxy, and use composer.
+Raspberry PI4 compatible docker image for running drupal behind a load balancer or nginx reverse proxy.

-See docker-compose.yml for an example... it requires setting up the /etc/ssmtp config files (ssmtp.conf and revaliases)
+See docker-compose.yml for an example... it requires setting up the msmtp config files (see mounts folder for example)

-See https://www.nixtutor.com/linux/send-mail-with-gmail-and-ssmtp for an example using gmail

 Set environment ENABLE_RPAF_MODULE to true if you want the rpaf module to automatically update REMOTE_ADDR, REMOTE_SCHEME, etc... using the reverse proxy headers from an external server.
 See docker-compose for example.